Miserlou/Zappa/README.md

 #### Serving Static Files / Binary Uploads

+Zappa is now able to serve binary files, as detected by their MIME-type.

-Zappa is for running your application code, not for serving static web assets.
+However, generally Zappa is designed for running your application code, not for serving static web assets.
 If you plan on serving custom static assets in your web application (CSS/JavaScript/images/etc.,), you'll likely want to use a combination of AWS S3 and AWS CloudFront.

 Your web application framework will likely be able to handle this for you automatically.
 For Flask, there is [Flask-S3](https://github.com/e-dard/flask-s3), and for Django, there is [Django-Storages](https://django-storages.readthedocs.io/en/latest/).